The Short Version

 Step 1: Choose Your Type of Probate

-Informal Probate (Most Common):
+Informal probate (Most common)

-- Used when everyone agrees
+- Used when no one objects

 - Faster and less expensive